The Powerful Link Between Music and Memory: What the Science Shows

 - DASH: Addresses hypertension or high blood pressure

-This diet encourages you to consume a variety of fruits and vegetables, and is linked to “better cognitive function and memory, and larger total brain volume.”
+This evidence-based diet encourages you to consume a variety of fruits, vegetables, and healthy fats and proteins, and is linked to better cognitive function, memory, and increased brain volume.

 Despite some feelings of stimulation, alcohol depresses the central nervous system and can worsen symptoms of anxiety.
 So can caffeine, which is a stimulant.
 Instead, drink more water.
-Experts say, “Most people need about four to six cups of water each day,” though if you’re exercising or sweating heavily, you may need “two to three cups of water per hour, or more.”
+Although conventional wisdom tells us that most people should drink about four to six cups of water each day, the total amount we should consume varies.
+For example, if you’re exercising or sweating heavily, you may need at least two to three cups of water per hour.

-Non-caffeinated teas, such as chamomile tea, are well known for relaxing properties you can enjoy during any time of the day.
+Non-caffeinated teas, such as chamomile tea, are well known for their relaxing properties, and you can enjoy them any time of the day.

 Stress can disrupt sleep.
-Create a healthy environment conducive to getting a good night’s sleep.
-Experts recommend “healthy adults get an average of 7 to 9 hours per night of shuteye.”
+Create a healthy environment conducive to a good night’s sleep.
+Experts recommend that healthy adults get an average of 7 to 9 hours of sleep per night.

 Here are some tips:

 - Shut down all electronics an hour before bedtime.
-Research reports “two or more hours of screen time in the evening can seriously disrupt the melatonin surge needed to fall asleep.”
+Too much screen time in the evening can disrupt the surge of melatonin we need to fall asleep.

 - Read a good book or take a warm bath.
 These activities help your mind and body wind down.